bufbuild-ru/docs/docs/reference/cli/buf/format/index.md

 ### Description

-By default, the source is the current directory and the formatted content is written to stdout.Examples:Write the current directory's formatted content to stdout:
+By default, the source is the current directory and the formatted content is written to stdout.

+Examples:

+Write the current directory's formatted content to stdout:

 ```console
 $ buf format